AliRezaJoodi/AVR_Projects/VoltmeterWithComputerMonitoring_DC5V_LCD/README.md

-## Accurate Voltmeter With LCD Display And Computer Monitoring
+## Voltmeter With Computer Monitoring And LCD Display For 0-5V/DC

 MCU:			ATmega32A
 Frequency:     		11.059200MHz (External Crystal)